SubashD22/Acme_secret_santa/README.md

 - Excel file processing for employee lists and previous assignments
 - Prevents repeat Secret Santa assignments from previous years
 - Generates and saves results in Excel format
-- Moves processed files to archive folder
+- Moves processed files to the processed folder
 - Error handling and validation

 ## Documentation